 Guidelines for education are published and updated by the ELSO, and available on-line at www.elso.org/Resources/guidelines.aspx.
 Regular training should be organized for all team members, preferably employing simulated situations.
 Simulated sessions using an actual ECMO circuit are essential to familiarize staff with the equipment and common equipment-related problems.
 These sessions can be performed in situ or in a dedicated simulation lab.

 Full simulator (high-fidelity) training requires more resources since it takes the team off site, and supervisors have to be experienced in ECMO and educated in simulation pedagogy.
 A commercial mannequin customized for ECMO is costly.
 In simulations in situ, all team members work in their daily roles with real-life emergency scenarios involving whole patient and ECMO care, ventilation, and circulation (e.g., CPR if needed).
 Such realistic sessions are extremely valuable to all team members.
 Communication is key for success and is an important part of training.
-One to two simulation days per staff per year at high-volume centers and more often in low-volume ECMO centers (14-17
+One to two simulation days per staff per year at high-volume centers and more often in low-volume ECMO centers (<5-10 treatments per year) are adequate for training and education.14-17

 Use of a dedicated ECMO checklist